renga270122/My_Projects/README.md

 # My_Projects
-The repo contains all my projects
+This is my second repository in GitHub